person addicted to social media

 Day 2:

 Don’t switch on your phone after you wake-up.
-Trust me the world won’t come to an end.
-Instead complete one task like brushing, drinking a glass of warm water, some deep breathing and then check your phone after 20 minutes.
+Instead, complete one task like drinking a glass of warm water, practicing some deep breathing and then check your phone after 30 minutes.

 This step will be modified in the later part of the challenge.